MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 - Office 365 E5
 - Microsoft 365 E5
-- Conformità e protezione delle informazioni di Microsoft 365
+- Conformità Microsoft 365 E5
-- Office 365 Advanced Compliance
+- Microsoft E5/A5 Information Protection and Governance

 ## <a name="the-work-flow-at-a-glance"></a>Flusso di lavoro in breve